 Access to Laptops

 - Students needing to borrow a laptop for the semester to participate in interactive live stream class meetings may do so through DSU’s Library at no cost.
 There will be a limited number of computers available for loan, so students should request a laptop from the circulation desk on the second floor of the Library in the Holland Centennial Commons during the first week of classes.
-Curbside delivery of laptops and checked-out books are available by calling 435-652-7714.
-Students will need to leave their name, Dixie ID number, item information (title and complete call # or specify laptop), and the time they would like to pick up materials.
+Students can also request curbside delivery of laptops and books by calling 435-652-7714.
+Students will need to leave their name, Dixie ID number, item information, and the time they would like to pick up materials.
 Students are expected to return the laptop to the Library in good condition by the end of the semester.

 The Dixie Life

 - The Dixie State University Student Association (DSUSA) is working creatively through the pandemic to build The Dixie Life that students have become accustomed to.
-While attending events during the Yellow Phase, students should practice physical distancing and wear face coverings that cover their noses and mouths.
+While attending events, students should practice physical distancing and wear face coverings that cover their noses and mouths.

-- Large-scale events like the Foam Dance will be postponed with the hope of holding it in late April 2021.
-However, DSUSA will continue to hold weekly Wednesday events.
+- DSUSA will continue to hold weekly Wednesday events.
 The majority of events will have an online interactive element, so if students are feeling sick or would rather stay home, they can participate in the event from the comfort of their couches.

 - To stay up to date on student events, follow @thedixielife on Instagram, Twitter, Snapchat, and Facebook.